 My child has been involved in Concert Band & Vocal Ensemble in Primary School.
 Is this suitable for a High School audition?

-Yes, we encourage students with Band Experience, however parts from their Concert Band are not usually suitable for audition.
+- Yes, we encourage students with band experience, however parts from their Concert Band are not usually suitable for audition.
 Chosen repertoire pieces should be selected where the candidate’s part is clearly the featured soloist.

 Can my child audition for multiple instruments?

-It is recommended that candidates audition with their strongest instrument.
-You can provide details of additional instrumentation in the application.
+- It is recommended that candidates audition with their strongest instrument.

 What grade repertoire piece should be played?

-Which instruments are provided? - Live auditions
+Which instruments are provided? - Round 2 Live Auditions

-What accompaniment is required for auditions?
+What accompaniment is required for Round 1 Online auditions?

 CAPA Music Tutoring Program